-Always conduct a pre-trip inspection before you hit the road to make sure your truck is safe to drive.
+Before hitting the road, always conduct a pre-trip inspection to make sure your vehicle is safe to drive.
 During this pre-trip inspection, test for leaking fluid, check for cracks or failing parts, and inspect brake linings for thickness and wear.
-Doing a pre-trip inspection every day will help identify the parts of your truck that need attention.
+This brake inspection checklist from the CVSA is a great resource to help ensure your brakes are at peak performance.

 Don’t Skip Routine Maintenance

+Routine maintenance not only saves you money in the long run, but it can help your vehicle stay as safe as possible.
 If a highly skilled diesel technician regularly has eyes on your vehicle, they will be able to spot any issues with the brakes and bring the problem to your attention.
-With 32 locations across eight states, it’s likely you’re never too far from a TEC location.
-Our technicians are committed to making sure you and your truck are safe and road-ready.
+With 35 locations across eight states, you’re likely never too far from a TEC Equipment location.
+Our technicians are committed to making sure you and your truck are safe and road ready.

-With these tips, Brake Safety Week will hopefully be a breeze and you’ll pass your inspection with flying colors.
+With these tips, we hope you pass inspection during Brake Safety Week 2023 with flying colors.